Burning Question: How do I create a Walk Cycle?

 Basics of the Walk Cycle by Francis Jasmin

-endlessreference has an insane number of motion reference libraries for animators and artists, including things like a limp walk, an exhausted walk, long strides and more.
+endlessreference has an insane number of motion reference libraries for animators and artists, including things like a limp walk, an exhausting walk, long strides, and more.

 Character animation tutorial – Felix Sputnik

 Felix Sputnik is very good with human movement.
 He mainly uses Flash but the same concepts apply to After Effects and even hand drawing characters for a flipbook.
 Check out his work on Vimeo.

 Here’s Structuring a Walk Cycle the Sputnik Way.
 Note: He doesn’t clothe most of his characters, so if you’re sensitive about cartoon nudity, you may want to skip this one.

 Here’s more of his work, if you’d like to see some examples.

 Walk-Cycles in After Effects from School of Motion